 Photos Provided by The Camp: Taken Feb.
 2020

 It's a free event featuring local band, JUICE.
 The band takes the stage at 7:00 pm and the doors open at 5:30 pm.
 State guidelines for social distancing and entertainment venue protocols will be followed.
 Facemasks are required.
 Round tables of four will be setup downstairs, with seating upstairs reorganized and limited to accommodate the six-foot social distancing guidelines.
 Seating is limited to 200 guests.

 It’s “Marti-Gras” at the Martin Bar & Bistro.
 There isn’t a parade, but there is still a party!
 Enjoy $5 Hurricanes and Yard Drink specials all day on February 13th starting at 11am.

 One thing many associate with Mardi Gras is King Cake.
 The bread/pastry is baked into a ring and is almost always decorated in the colors associated with Mardi Gras: green, gold, and purple (representing faith, power, and justice).
 While there’s a long history of hiding trinkets inside king cakes, the modern tradition of a small plastic baby started in New Orleans.
 Click here to read more on the history of King Cake from Eater.

-If we missed a location, make sure to let us know in the comments!
+If we missed an event, bakery, or restaurant, let us know in the comments!
 Laissez Les Bons Temps Rouler!!